paulieguk/LDW-JUN22/Content/Instructions-002.md

 ## Summary
 You will build an Azure Lab Profile with the abosolute minimumal settings

-- From the Skillable Dashboard Create a new lab profile using the **+ Create Custom Environment** option from the Template Gallery.
+- From the Skillable Dashboard Create a new lab profile then from the Template Gallery use the **+ Create Custom Environment** option.
 When creating the new Lab Profile use the following information:

 **Basic Page**